AMN-SHK/UnibotFM/data/nlu.md

 - Does college organised hackathon?
 - what happens in hackstomp
 - hackstomp details
+- hackathon
+- is there any hackathon in college
+- does college organize hackathon
+- how is hackstomp held
+- hackstomp rules

 ## intent: IETE
 - what is IETE